Fonterra financial woes weigh on Aussie future

 "We assess Fonterra as having higher debt capacity because milk payments to its New Zealand supplier base are effectively subordinated to payments to other creditors," Mr Ferguson said.

-The cooperative had "somewhat lost its way" with an "ambitious capital investment program that sought to grow Fonterra beyond its core function of collecting, processing, and selling NZ milk," according to Mr Ferguson.
+The co-operative had "somewhat lost its way" with an "ambitious capital investment program that sought to grow Fonterra beyond its core function of collecting, processing, and selling NZ milk," Mr Ferguson said.

 Asked to clarify the implications for the local arm, he said the Australian business continued to be "a drag on Fonterra's results".